• Skip to primary navigation

 Frosted Chocolate Cookies

-These delicious and chewy frosted chocolate cookies are so fun and festive.
+These delicious and chewy Frosted Chocolate Cookies are so fun and festive.
 They are topped with vanilla buttercream and can be customized to suit any holiday or event.
-All you have to do is switch out the sprinkles to match your event and you have the perfect treat!
+All you have to do is switch out the sprinkles to match your theme and you have a perfect and festive treat!

 Ingredients